 A special treasure of the Reformation period is housed in Goslar, the Market Church Library.
 The library includes important manuscripts of the period, which came to Goslar in 1535 after a donation from the clergy Andreas Gronewalt from Halberstadt.

-The Hildesheim Cathedral is still today the seat of the Bishop of Hildesheim, but already in 1542 the Reformation was introduced in Hildesheim.
+Still today the Hildesheim Cathedral is the seat of the Bishop of Hildesheim, but already in 1542 the Reformation was introduced to the city of Hildesheim.
 In 1544 Johannes Bugenhagen wrote a Church Order for the city.

 |Saint Andrew's Church, where |